ResearchComputing/Documentation/docs/faq.md

 ### Why do I get an 'Invalid Partition' error when I try to run a job?

 This error usually means users do not have an allocation that would provide the service units (SUs) required to run a job.
 This can occur if a user has no valid allocation, specifies an invalid allocation, or specifies an invalid partition.
 Think of SUs as "HPC currency": you need an allocation of SUs to use the system.
 Allocations are free.
 New CU users should automatically get added to a 'ucb-general' allocation upon account creation which will provide a modest allocation of SUs for running small jobs and testing/benchmarking codes.
 However, if this allocation expires and you do not have a new one you will see this error.  'ucb-general' allocations are intended for benchmarking and testing, and it is expected that users will move to a project allocation.
 To request a Project and apply for a Project Allocation visit our [allocation site](https://www.colorado.edu/rc/userservices/allocations).

+### Why do I get an 'Invalid Partition' error when I try to run a Blanca job?
+If you are getting an 'invalid patition' error on a Blanca job which you know you have access to or have had access to before, you may be in the slurm/summit or slurm/alpine scheduler instance.
+From a login node, run “module load slurm/blanca” to access the Slurm job scheduler instance for Blanca then try to resubmit your job.

 ### How can I check what allocations I belong to?